Azure-Samples/gaming-in-editor-telemetry/README.md

 <link rel="stylesheet" type="text/css" media="all" href="Documentation/style/styles.css" />

 # Introduction
 This is an example of how a developer could implement an in-editor telemetry visualization solution for their game.
-In fact, we developed an Unreal Engine 4 [Plugin](https://aka.ms/UE4TelemetryPlugin) using this sample as its backend.
-While our plugin is made for [Unreal Engine 4](https://www.unrealengine.com/en-US/what-is-unreal-engine-4), the service component is game engine agnostic.
+In fact, we developed an Unreal Engine 4 [Plugin](https://aka.ms/UE4TelemetryPlugin) and Unity [Plugin](https://aka.ms/UnityTelemetryPlugin) using this sample as its backend.
+The service component is game engine agnostic.

 ![In Editor Telemetry Visualization](Documentation/img/points.png)